On fundamental properties of high-order forward-backward envelope

 \subsection{{\bf Organization}}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:prelim} introduces the necessary preliminaries and notation.
 In Section~\ref{sec:hifbe}, after recalling the definitions of HiFBS and HiFBE, we study the boundedness and uniform boundedness of HiFBS, as well as the H\"{o}lder and Lipschitz continuity properties of HiFBE.
-Section~\ref{sec:diff} is devoted to the study of the subdifferential structure and Fr\'{e}chet differentiability of HiFBE, along with the single-valuedness and continuity of HiFBS.
+Section~\ref{sec:diff} studies the subdifferential structure, differentiability, and weak smoothness of HiFBE, together with the local single-valuedness and continuity of HiFBS.
 Finally, Section~\ref{sec:disc} concludes the paper and discusses possible directions for future research.